sharoncornelius/idpf-specification/idpf_specification.md

 VIRTCHNL2_CHECK_STRUCT_VAR_LEN(192, virtchnl2_create_vport, chunks.chunks);

 /**
- * struct virtchnl2_vport - Vport identifier information
+ * struct virtchnl2_vport - vPort identifier information
- * @vport_id: Vport id
+ * @vport_id: vPort id
  * @pad: Padding for future extensions
  *
- * PF/VF sends this message to CP to destroy, enable or disable a vport by
+ * PF/VF sends this message to CP to destroy, enable or disable a vPort by
  * filling in the vport_id in virtchnl2_vport structure.
  * CP responds with the status of the requested operation.
  *